 - Put the eucalyptus leaves in a pot with water and let them boil over a low heat for five minutes.

 - When ready, cover your head with a towel, position yourself a safe distance away from the container, and inhale the fumes that come from the mixture.

 - Try to do it at night, just before going to bed.

 3. Honey and onion syrup

-The combination of onions and honey creates a homemade syrup to improve the symptoms of respiratory conditions.
+The combination of honey and onions creates a homemade syrup that tastes great, and may help to ease congestion.

 - 1 ½ cups of onion (300 g)

 - 1 glass of white wine (200 ml)